-Although Art Nouveau may appear harmlessly pretty now, late Victorians found its flamboyance shocking, and most either loved it or hated it.
-It was the first truly modern design style, making a conscious break with history and tradition and beating down the barriers between the fine arts and the decorative arts.
+Although Art Nouveau may appear harmlessly pretty to contemporary eyes, late Victorians found its flamboyance shocking.
+It was a style that provoked strong reactions—most people either loved it or hated it.
+As the first truly modern design movement, Art Nouveau made a deliberate break with historical revivalism and academic tradition, dissolving long-standing boundaries between the fine arts and the decorative arts.

-Applied artists like architect and designer Charles Rennie Mackintosh and glassmaker Louis Comfort Tiffany were not far behind, and spiderwebs, dragonflies, dogwoods, peacock feathers, poppies, locusts, and thistles soon buzzed and blossomed on wallpaper, furniture, textiles, and accents.
+Applied artists were not far behind.
+Architect and designer Charles Rennie Mackintosh and glassmaker Louis Comfort Tiffany translated Art Nouveau’s ideals into furniture, architecture, and objects for daily life.
+Soon, spiderwebs, dragonflies, dogwoods, peacock feathers, poppies, locusts, and thistles buzzed and blossomed across wallpaper, furniture, textiles, lighting, and decorative accents, bringing nature indoors in endlessly inventive ways.

 Dragonfly jewelry